Shu-Tanaka-Group/bit-width-reduced-Ising-model/README.md

 }
 ```

-**ising_quad**: The keys are tuples of strings representing pairs of spins that interact with each other, and the values are the coefficients of the interaction.
+**ising_quad**: The keys are tuples of strings representing pairs of spins that interact with each other, and the values are the interaction coefficients.

 example: